thedath/AWS-SAA-C03/docs/22-aws-kms.md

     - Policy
     - Description
     - State
+- Data Encryption Keys (DEK)
     - 4KB of data can be encrypted & decrypted
-- Data Encryption Keys (DEK):